frankframework/frank-manual/docs/source/gettingStarted/helloLadybug.rst

    store information that complements the incoming message, for example tsReceived for the time that the input message was received (timezone UTC!).

+If you want to learn more about Ladybug, you can study section :ref:`ladybug`.
+This tool also has features to automate testing.